spganeshk20/Automation/README.md

  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-**Note: For detailed license information, please read the LICENSE file in the repository[Repository Name: Automation]**
+**Note: For detailed license information, please read the LICENSE file in the repository[Repository Name: Python-Automation]**

 # Python Automation